Nasilli/europe-top5-league-analysis-half-season-2526/README.md

 ## Repository Structure
 /writeup/   – Full written report (PDF)
-/sql/       – SQL queries used to build master and aggregate tables /assets/    – Optional screenshots for README or documentation
+/sql/       – SQL queries used to build master and aggregate tables

 ---